lightning/bolts/02-peer-protocol.md

 #### Rationale

-The `funding_output_index` can only be 2 bytes, since that's how we'll pack it into the channel-id used throughout the gossip protocol.
+The `funding_output_index` can only be 2 bytes, since that's how we'll pack it into the `channel_id` used throughout the gossip protocol.
 The limit of 65535 outputs should not be overly burdensome.

 A transaction with all Segregated Witness inputs is not malleable, hence the recommendation for the funding transaction.